oxipay/oxipay-magento-1.x/README.md

 /skin/adminhtml/base/default/images/Ezipay/
 ```

-Once copied - you should be able to see the ezipay plugin loaded in magento (note this may require a cache flush/site reload)
+Once copied - you should be able to see the Certegy Ezi-Pay plugin loaded in magento (note this may require a cache flush/site reload)

 Please find more details from
 http://docs.ezipay.com.au/platforms/magento_1/  (for Australia)